swapnil-jadhav-official/habit-tracker/README.md

+# Features of the application
+Add multiple habits to track like reading a book, going to the gym etc Track each habit everyday.
+These are the 3 statuses of a habit:
+Done - Mark the habit as done for a day
+Not done - Mark the habit as not done for a day
+None - User did not take any action on a habit for a day

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/Avinash8225048544/habit-tracker).

 # Hosted Link: https://habit-tracker-avinash.onrender.com/